List of ministers of social protection of the Armenian Soviet Socialist Republic: Levon Mkhitar Melkonyan (1904–1993)

 Levon Melkonyan was born in the village of Dugnuk (Mush Province, Bitlis Governorate, Western Armenia) into an agriculturist family.

 In 1914, on the outbreak of the First World War, he had to migrate to Western Armenia and settled down in the village of Arzakan (Akhta Province), later on in the village of Bjni.

 In 1920–1926, Melkonyan was a member of the Young Communist League.
 He was elected a member of the Central and Regional Committees of the Young Communist League of Armenia.
 From 1925 to 1926, he studied at Yerevan Party school.

 He has been a member of the Communist Party of Armenia since 1926.

 In the years 1926 to 1927, Melkonyan was appointed Instructor of the CPA Regional Committee of Akhta.

 In 1927, he entered the Faculty of History at the Transcaucasian Communist University in Tbilisi and graduated in 1931.
-On returning to Armenia, he started working as Head of the Department of Staff Instruction, Second Secretary in the Party Regional Committees of Talin, Ashtarak, then Ghamarlou (Artashat).
+On returning to Armenia, he started working as Head of the Department of Staff Instruction, Second Secretary in the Party Regional Committees of Tallinn, Ashtarak, then Ghamarlou (Artashat).

 In the period of 1934–1939, Melkonyan was the second, subsequently the first Secretary of CPA Regional Committee of Kirovakan (present-day Vanadzor).

 In April 1939, he was appointed Head of the Organizational and Instructional Department at the Central Committee of the Communist Party of Armenia.

 In February 1940, Melkonyan was removed from his position.
 Not long afterwards he delivered lectures at Yerevan State University.